 Q - What is a Content Edit?

-A - A Content Edit is a multi-phased (at least three rounds) process.
+A - A Content Edit is a multi-phased process (at least three rounds) that provides:

 It includes: